Introduction: DIY Carbon Tape Heated Vest Modular System

 Step 1: Sewing

-Each panel has 2 meters of carbon heated tape (www.carbonheater.us).
+Each panel has 2 meters of carbon heated tape fron www.carbonheater.us and now on Amazon.
 Chose the maximum width of the tape to provide a very even heating.
 Size panels 34 x 42 cm, since it is better suited for the size of my clothing.

 In each panels tape connected in parallel 2x1m and has an independent power button..
 It takes about 3A under 12V (36W) for each one or 72W together.